anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-* Certificate Response (6): This MUST contain on success the requested certificate and MAY include further information, like certificates of intermediate CAs.
+* Certificate Response (6): This MUST contain on success the requested certificate and MAY include further information, like certificates of intermediate CAs and any additional trust anchors.

 * Certificate Confirm (7): An optional confirmation sent after the requested certificate has been received and validated.
-  It MUST contain a positive or negative confirmation by the pledge to the PKI whether the certificate was successfully enrolled and fits its needs.
+  If sent, it MUST contain a positive or negative confirmation by the pledge to the PKI whether the certificate was successfully enrolled and fits its needs.

 * PKI/Registrar Confirm (8): An acknowledgment by the PKI
   that MUST be sent on reception of the Cert Confirm.